manymoments/manymoments.github.io/_posts/2019-08-16-byzantine-agreement-needs-quadratic-messages.markdown

 - In PODC’19, we [generalized this lower bound for randomized protocols](https://arxiv.org/abs/1805.03391).

 [Randomized version of Dolev-Reischuk.](https://users.cs.duke.edu/~kartik/papers/podc2019.pdf) Any (possibly randomized) Byzantine Agreement protocol must in expectation incur at least $\Omega(f^2)$ communication in the presence of a strongly adaptive adversary capable of performing "after-the-fact removal", where $f$ denotes the number of corrupt parties.

+The work of [Spiegelman, DISC 2021](https://arxiv.org/pdf/2002.06993.pdf) proves a generalization in the early stopping setting: if the actual number  of failures in an execution is $k\leq f$ then $\Omega(f+kf)$ messages are required.

+See this [follow up](https://decentralizedthoughts.github.io/2022-08-14-new-DR-LB/) post on new Dolev-Reischuk style lower bounds for Crusader Agreement against a Byzantine adversary.

 **Remark:**